Article from Yediot website

 “To translate human behavior into money”

 “I always have a warm place in my heart for the people of the Air Force, but I joined Galooli after I was exposed to their activity,” says Dan Haloutz, who previously served as the Chairman of Kamor, the former Israeli BMW importer.
 “I choose the companies I work with according to the people, not according to the tycoonism, and I found here a team which talks at eye level.
-But mostly I was fascinated by the idea that it operates in the automotive field, the idea of translating human behavior into financial savings, turning all the huge amount of data that the vehicle accumulates into useful information.”
+But mostly I was fascinated by the idea that it operates in the automotive field, the idea of translating human behavior into financial savings, turning all the huge amounts of data that the vehicle accumulates into useful information.”